 - 10 Things About Motherhood No One Can Prepare You For

 Whether a working mom or a stay at home mom, embrace your motherhood journey and make it the very best that you can.

 Never in a million years did I think parenting would be this hard and this rewarding at the same time.

 I am amazed sometimes at the things I can do and at all I’ve accomplished through God-given strength.

 Everyday we face new challenges as we find a way to make it through another day, and we do.
 We do it over and over again.
 All for the love for children and our immense responsibility to provide for them in every sense of the word.

 The truth is that although sitting on the deck at that seaside Starbucks, drinking my favorite coffee, and writing without interruptions sounds lovely… when it’s all said and done, I wouldn’t change this view, in this very moment, from my kitchen table, for anything in the world.

-What is your take on working mom vs stay at home mom?
+What is your take on the pros and cons of working moms vs stay at home moms?